EmblemDevCo/javascript-interview-questions/README.md

 };
 ```

-Using an object store the array values as object key
+Using an object store the array values as object keys

-(duplicate keys arne't allowed so need to check if it already exists)
+(duplicate keys aren't allowed so need to check if it already exists)

 ```js
 const unique = (list) => {